 A total of eight semi-structured interviews were also conducted with legal representatives who had represented suspects from almost every ethnicity within England and Wales.
 Two of the lawyers were associates of the first author, who each in turn provided contact details of a total of six further criminal defence lawyers.
 It was subsequently learned that each of the legal representatives who took part in this study had represented more than one thousand suspects.

+Procedures

 During the interviews the suspects were asked to provide their own interpretations of their experiences during police interviewing and, interviewers’ attitudes towards them if the suspect believed that the interviewers’ attitude was negative towards him and endorsed particular constructs.
 Once a suspect identified a particular construct, it was matched to the indicators of the construct’s operational definition.
 If this verified that the suspect had correctly identified a construct, the construct was subjected to a Guttman pattern by asking the suspect further questions to establish whether he believed (through open questions) that the constructs lower on the scale were also present during the interview.
 Any missing constructs in the banding pattern were identified as errors and indicated as ‘0’*.
 Similarly, legal representatives were asked to provide their own interpretations regarding police interviewers’ attitudes towards suspects from different ethnic groups.
 Their responses were also evaluated with respect to the operational definition of each construct to the MIIPSS.

+Instrumentation

 Finally, the twenty eight audio-recorded interviews were analysed with respect to the operational definition of each construct.
 All the responses given by the participant to each construct were evaluated.
 A value of ‘1’ was given if the participant indicated the presence of that construct during the interview.
 A value of ‘0’ was given if the participant does not believe that construct was present during the interview.
 If the response from participants mismatched the predicted order, the response is considered as “error”, which is indicated with ‘0’*.
 All the responses given to each construct by the suspects and legal representatives are presented in Table 3.